Search This Blog

 For various reasons, I left BMS and joined Kendriya Vidyalaya Shillong.
 My father was serving as the Ops II C, handling helicopter operations in Eastern Air Command.
 If I recall correctly, he had to work a lot with the Command Ops Room.
 Young officers who had bounced fighter flying would man the Ops Room in shifts round the clock.
 Dad was always quite popular with them as he was a great host, and my mother always laid a superb table.
 Most of these officers were ex-NDAs and I would listen to their tales in rapt attention.

 Having finished my XIth, I broached the subject of the NDA Entrance Examination.
 Incidentally, I wasn’t aware that I could have applied six months earlier.
 Nevertheless, I went ahead.
-Now, my mother was not at all inclined, but my father was delighted.
-A JWO who worked under my father got the application form; his son who was undergoing graduation too was going to appear.
+My mother was not at quite against it but Dad was delighted.
+A JWO who worked under my father got the application form; his son who was undergoing graduation was also going to appear.
 We filled it up and there I was ready to go.
 However, I hadn’t foreseen my father’s fervour.
 This JWO would recount to my father how his son was burning both ends of the candle whilst preparing for the exam.
 He would elaborate on the vast amount of material that his son had accumulated.
 How it was his third attempt and how tough the exam was going to be, and how stiff the competition was.
 In contrast, there was me.
 I had done nothing to prepare for the exam.
 My father would blow his top.
 He would see me and yell, “Awamanam!”.
 This is a pretty descriptive word to describe everything that a father feels for his prodigal son.
 Disappointment, the looming loss of face, societal embarrassment, I am sure you get the drift.

 The first exam of the three-day schedule was on 17 May 1984.
 As time went by, that day became significant for a good many reasons.
 If I remember correctly the KV School opened on 14 May.
-I went for three days and was to bunk school for the examination which was held in Shillong City.
+I went for three days and was then bunked school for the examination which was held in Shillong City.
 The venue was the State Auditorium near Ward Lake.

 I have always been quite an independent boy.
 I was brought up in boarding schools where there is zero mollycoddling.
 So, I worked out a way to go.
-The JWO’s son, two other seniors from the officer’s kids and I would walk up to the Five Mile Point.
+The JWO’s son, two other seniors from the officers' kids and I would walk up to the Five Mile Point.
 The Command Unit Ration LP Run was a 3-ton Shaktiman that would route along this place and drop us off at Shillong Bara Bazaar.
 From there it was a short 15 min walk to the Auditorium.
 Now, my parents had gone to Nepal a week before.
 They shopped a lot at Dulabari.
 Crockery, cutlery, carpets, and all sorts of knick-knacks.
 They even got all three of us kids a pair of jeans each.
 I still remember the brand; it was called One-Nine.
-It looked the part.
-Brass studs, rivets, a brass zip.
+With brass studs, rivets, a brass zip it looked the part.

 So, wearing the new jeans, I swung myself over the tailboard clambering aboard the truck.
 And it happened.
 The horror of horrors!
 The jeans split along the inner seam all the way from the bottom of one leg across the crotch all the way to the other.
 My 'friends' collapsed laughing.
 If I think back the situation was comical.
 But I was in tears, literally.
 I sat with my legs pressed close together to salvage what little I could of my dignity.

 After getting off at Bara Bazaar I bought four packets of safety pins.
 I then stitched together the trouser flaps with the safety pins.
 I walked in that way all the way to the auditorium.
-My eyes were blinded by hot tears as I felt everyone laughing at me.
+My eyes were blinded by hot tears as I was sure that everyone was laughing at me.
 Getting into the Exam Hall, I mumbled to the invigilators.
 I finished the identification procedure and somehow made my way to my seat and collapsed.
-A kingly invigilator brought a glass of water for me and consoled me.
+A kindly invigilator saw that I was distraught.
+On getting to know of my predicament he brought a glass of water for me and consoled me.
 He tried to get me to relax and composed for the exam.

 We then got back to the exam hall.
 The second paper was like the first.
 I was unable to concentrate.
 But I finished the paper and submitted it quite ahead of time.
 After the others finished up we headed back home.
 The Shaktiman trundled up and again I swung myself gingerly over the tailboard.
 The blessed jeans held and I silently but profusely thanked the tailor.